mikemorris12/UTCDW_Guidebook/Chapter1/section1.1_python_env.md

 * `tqdm` (progress bar for downloading data)
 * `dask` (for speeding up xarray operations via parallel computing)
 * `dask-ml` (regression functions for use with `dask.array` data types)
+* `scikit-learn` (regression functions with `numpy.array` data types)
 * `xesmf` (for re-gridding climate data)
 * `xclim` (workhorse package for statistical downscaling and other climate analysis)
 * `libpysal` and `esda` (for calculating spatial autocorrelations)

-Once you've set up your Python environment, you will be able to run the examples in this book, and eventually, to get started on working with climate data in Python.
+Once you've set up your Python environment, you will be able to run the examples in this Guidebook, and eventually, to get started on working with climate data in Python.